Lipton Challenge Cup

-The Lipton Challenge Cup also known as Coppa Lipton was a football competition competed between clubs from Southern Italy and Sicily.
+The Lipton Challenge Cup (also known as Southern Italy Championship) was a football competition competed between clubs from Southern Italy and Sicily.
 It was played during the period leading up to World War I when football in the country was still in its infancy.

 History

 The competition was organised by Sir Thomas Lipton of the world famous Lipton Tea brand.
-In the final most commonly were Palermo FBC and Naples FBC, however, US Internazionale Napoli and Messina FC (also known as SG Garibaldi Messina) competed in the competition at various points too.
+In the final most commonly were Palermo and Naples FBC, however, Internazionale Napoli and Messina (also known as SG Garibaldi Messina) competed in the competition at various points too.